neilkdev/Data-Science-Training-old/technical/lesson_i.md

 }

 ```
-In this example, we're setting the font to the body tag to be 10px, sans-serif.
+In this example, we're setting the font to 10px, sans-serif.
 The axis line & path have fill=none, a black stroke, and crispEdges.
 Elements with the dot class (.dot) have a black stroke.
 The syntax follows this structure -
 * specify the element
 * open {
 * specify the style